Volta Redonda: Politics and government

 Volta Redonda's mayor (prefeito) is currently Antônio Francisco Neto of the Progressistas party, elected in 2020 to serve a four-year term.
 The 21-member council (Câmara Municipal) was elected at the same time.

-Geografia
+Geography

 According to the regional division in force since 2017, established by the IBGE, the municipality belongs to the Intermediate and Immediate Geographic Regions of Volta Redonda-Barra Mansa.
 Until then, with the divisions into microregions and mesoregions in force, it was part of the microregion of Vale do Paraíba Fluminense, which in turn was included in the mesoregion of Sul Fluminense.

 The city is bordered by the municipalities of Barra Mansa (North, Northwest, West and Southwest), Barra do Piraí (Northeast), Pinheiral and Piraí (Southeast and East), and Rio Claro (South).
 Together with the municipalities of Barra Mansa (7 km away) and Pinheiral (15 km away), it constitutes an agglomeration with over 460 thousand inhabitants, according to estimates by the Brazilian Institute of Geography and Statistics for 2009.